Ayngie/natural-guide-to-gestational-diabetes/README.md

 The project language is swedish.

+### GitHub and SPA's:
 N.B.
 As GitHub does not support SPA's (Single Page Applications) - if you refresh any of the 'subpages' (other than the startpage) you will get a 404 from GitHub.
 If this happens - to fix  this - please go to the startpage url (https://ayngie.github.io/natural-guide-to-gestational-diabetes/) to start again, then navigate with help of the navbar, and do not refresh the page deployed with GitHub Actions :)

+### Swedish description of project:
+N.B This project exists in an identical copy with a swedish title.
+Were you looking for this projects repo with a swedish title and Readme?
+Find the [swedish version here](https://github.com/Ayngie/naturlig-guide-till-graviditetsdiabetes).

 ## Techniques used (shields/badges)
 ![React badge](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB/to/img.png)